KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

 ### Publishing

-Now an immutable log of article publish events.
+Now for an immutable log of article publish events.
 The public will be able to see the last published version of an article.
 This means it is possible to publish an earlier revision to 'rollback' an article.